-This financial report is designed to provide a general overview of El Prado Water & Sanitation District's finances for all of those with an interest in the government's finances.
+This financial report is designed to provide a general overview of State of New Mexico El Prado Water & Sanitation District's finances for all of those with an interest in the government's finances.
 Questions concerning any of the information provided in this report or requests for additional information should be addressed to Christine Dimas, General Manager, El Prado Water & Sanitation District, P.O.
 Box 1110, El Prado, NM 87529.

-Statement of Net Position June 30, 2018
+Statement of Net Position June 30, 2019